Discover the wild and magnificent Loch Maree in Scotland, one of the jewels of the Highlands.

 - And at the East end, you can stay in Kinlochlewe - check out the accommodation options

 Loch Maree Viewpoint at Glen Docherty

-As you drive on A832 Through Glen Docherty getting closer to Loch Maree Scotland, you will notice a sign for a parking and a viewpoint.
+As you are driving on A832 through Glen Docherty and getting closer to Loch Maree, you will notice a sign for a carpark and a viewpoint.